-The Dobos surname comes form the Old French word "bois," meaning "the woods;" it was most likely originally a name for someone living or working in a wooded area.
+The Dobos surname comes form the French word "bois", which means "woods".
+It was originally a name for someone who lived or worked in a wooded area.
+CITATION[CLOSE]

 Early Origins of the Dobos family

 The surname Dobos was first found in Bretagne (Brittany) where several notable families of this name have long been established.
 Among them were the du Bois de Locmaria, de Bruslé, de Kerhuel, du Mauduet, de Boismarqué, du Boisadam, du Boisarmé, du Boisberthelot, du Boisbilly, and du Bois de la Salle.
 Many noble families with the surname were also found in Poitou, Maine, Anjou

 Hozier, Charles D, and Antoine Bachelin-Delforenne. État présent De La Noblesse française (1883-1887): Contenant Le Distionnaire De La Noblesse Contemporaine Et Larmorial général De France, Dapres Les Manuscrits De Ch.
 D Hozier.
 Librairie Des Bibliophiles, 1884.
 Print.

 This web page shows only a small excerpt of our Dobos research.Another 143 words (10 lines of text) covering the years 1653, 1543, 1574, 1587, 1656, 1680, 1851 and 1856 are included under the topic Early Dobos History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Bois, Dubois, Desbois, Bosc, Bosq, Desbosq, Dubosc, Duboscq, Delbos and many more.

 Early Notables of the Dobos family (pre 1700)